samcogan-demo/github-app-demo/SETUP.md

    | `APP_ID` | (Your App ID from Step 1.4) | No |
    | `INSTALLATION_ID` | (Your Installation ID from Step 1.5) | No |
    | `APP_PRIVATE_KEY` | (Your base64-encoded key from Step 2) | **Yes** ✓ |

+   ⚠️ **Critical**: When pasting `APP_PRIVATE_KEY`:
+   - Make sure it's the complete base64 string
+   - No extra spaces before or after
+   - Click the lock icon to mark it as secret
+   - Double-check the value was pasted correctly

 4. **Save the variable group**